lorepozo/escaper/README.md

 **`escaper`** lets you create your own formatting syntax.
 By design, expanding a format string with this utility requires no additional arguments (unlike fmt.Sprinf) by letting you easily register your own escape handlers.
+This makes it **ideal for configurability**, where only a string is necessary to specify a complex output format.

 ![escaper](http://i.imgur.com/qAAPq5y.png)

+## Motivation

+There is often desire to make some program output user-configurable.
+A lot of software doesn't bother with configurability and has hard-coded output formats.
+This package aims to eliminate this unfortunate paradigm, and easily permit customizability where it is often disregarded.
+Inspired by the style of zsh prompt expansion, **`escaper`** makes output formatting a better abstraction for its users.

 ## Install